 Regarding F1:BTW, the most immediate stand out of anyone who is familiar with Formula One will likely see the entire word in the title – ‘Formula One’ – yet on the box there is no mention of an official license of any sort.
 Many F1 games in Japan were often licensed by FOCA, or the Formula One Constructors’ Association, as FOCA often considered themselves a legal representative body alongside the FOA (Formula One Association), although not able to actually govern the sport.
 Instead of companies paying astronomical rights costs to FOA many game companies simply paid smaller rights to FOCA, which would give the developers access to utilize constructor and driver’s names but often at the exclusion of considering the title as a full fledged simulation.
 In some cases just well known drivers’ likenesses were utilized, and dozens of racing games from this time period featured prominent drivers as part of the game’s titles.

-The nutshell is the game got away with using ‘Formula One’ without seeing repercussion – and many games did.
+The nutshell is the game got away with using ‘Formula One’ without seeing repercussion – and many games during this time and prior did.

 To any casual player F1:BTW would be your typical racing title.
 You start out driving a Mini Cooper in various entry level races across North America.
 As you progress you’re given the chance to drive the Vector W2 – the Vector company’s first concept supercar – and a Ferrari F40, prior to moving into Formula One.
 The game’s AI is quasi-‘rubber band’ type, in that they just seemingly drone around the course and when being passed for position will force themselves onto a ‘rail’ to follow your line.
 Most of the races have to be completed – and won – multiple times in order to gain funds to progress.